ValentinLana/articles_list/README.md

 - **Architecture**: A clean architecture is used with separated layers to ensure maintainability and scalability.
 - **State and Data Management**: The BLoC pattern is used for state management and data flow.
 - **Error Handling**: A generic error class is implemented to handle possible API request failures.
+- **Offline Support**: The app uses Drift as the local database solution to store articles fetched from the Hacker News API.
+This allows the app to display articles even when there is no internet connection.

 ## Third-Party Libraries